gqrx-sdr/gqrx/README.md

 Usage
 -----

-It is recommended to run the "volk_profile" gnuradio utility before running gqrx in order to enable processor specific optimisations.
+It is strongly recommended to run the "volk_profile" gnuradio utility before running gqrx.
+This will detect and enable processor specific optimisations and will in many cases give a significant performance boost.

 The first time you start gqrx it will open a device configuration dialog.
 Supported devices that are connected to the computer are discovered automatically and you can select any of them in the drop-down list.

 If you don't see your device listed in the drop-down list it could be because:
-- The driver has not included in a binary distribution
+- The driver has not been included in a binary distribution
 - The udev rule has not been properly configured
 - Linux kernel driver is blocking access to the device

-You can test your device first with rtl_test, qthid, or uhd_usrp_probe that come with the respective packages.
+You can test your device using device specific tools, such as rtl_test, airspy_rx, hackrf_transfer, qthid, etc.

 Gqrx supports multiple configurations and sessions if you have several devices or if you want to use the same device under different configurations.
 You can